vistalab/coverageReading/README.md

 E.g. Figure 3C in FOV paper

 **Group average FOV with bootstrapped confidence interval**
 figScript_coverage_bootstrapOverIndividuals.m
 E.g. Figure 8B and D in FOV paper

-**Variance explained for each subject** summary_individual_varExp.m
+**Variance explained for each subject**
+summary_individual_varExp.m
 E.g. Figure 6A in FOV paper

-**Time series for a single voxel, multiple data types** tSeries_plotVoxelMultipleRms.m
+**Time series for a single voxel, multiple data types**
+tSeries_plotVoxelMultipleRms.m
 E.g. Figure 6B in FOV paper

-**ROI definition on the mesh** meshimg_screenShot.m
+**ROI definition on the mesh**
+meshimg_screenShot.m
 E.g. Figure 7A in FOV paper

-**Distribution of Relative_rmse in an ROI** summary_modelPred_vs_testRetest.m
+**Distribution of Relative_rmse in an ROI**
+summary_modelPred_vs_testRetest.m
 E.g. Figure 10C in FOV paper

-### pRF paper
+### Relevant publications
-Le, R., Ben-Shachar, M., & Wandell, B. (2017).
 Le, R., Witthoft, N., Ben-Shachar, M., & Wandell, B. (2017).
 The field of view available to the ventral occipito-temporal reading circuitry.
 Journal of vision, 17(4), 6-6.
 In preparation.

+Le, R., Gafni, C., Ben-Shachar, M., & Wandell, B. (2017).
+Stimulus dependence of population receptive fields in the visual reading circuitry.
+In preparation.

+## Directories

+**figures**         - code that generates figures, including figures for papers, posters, presentations

+**functions**       - all functions live here

+**organization**    - scripts that keep track of the workflow, bookKeeping scripts

+**tractography**    - tractography-related code

+**tutorials**       - tutorials for preprocessing, for running a pRF model, etc

 ## Namespaces